 Duty to Report Suspected Misconduct

 When any employee becomes aware of another staff member having crossed the boundaries specified in this policy, he or she must report the matter to CSCE administrators.
-If the observed behavior appears significant, it is the duty of every staff member to immediately report it to the Principal.
+If the observed behavior appears significant, it is the duty of every staff member to immediately report it to the Principal and Deputy Director.
 All reports shall be confidential.
-It is the duty of the Principal to investigate and thoroughly report the situation.
+It is the duty of the Principal and Deputy Director to investigate and thoroughly report the situation.
 Employees must also report to the Principal any awareness or concern of student behavior that crosses boundaries or where a student appears to be at risk for sexual abuse.

 Unacceptable Staff/Student Behaviors (Violations of this Policy)